pyalarmdotcom/alarmdotcom/info.md

 ## 🧹 Housekeeping

 1. CO sensor no longer compatible with Home Assistant versions prior to 2022.2.
 Minimum Home Assistant version for this integration set to 2022.2.
+2. Some configuration options changed to use Home Assistant selectors.
+PIN displayed as a masked password.

 ## 🐛Bug Fixes